FreedomZZQ/Collector/README.md

 The traveler's notebook is basically a piece of leather wrapped around papers.
 The papers (called "inserts") are held by a ribbon or rubber band that loops along the spine (fold) of the leather.
 The inserts can come in different styles, such as lined, dotted, grids, calendars, or blank, to suit different needs.
 Like the traveler's notebooks, Collector's Notebook is also versatile, in that you can catalogue not just your various collections, but also, I don't know, food in pantry or fridge, shops you've been into, cities traveled to, festivals, contacts, pet vet visits, books, music, gas refill dates, enemies, teeth for the tooth fairy, ex's you went through, etc.

-Just don't use it as a diary.
-It has a 200 word limit for each field.

 ---

 <p align="center">